 Hari Raya Haji is a public hospital in Singapore and serves as a reminder for citizens to share their wealth with the less fortunate.
 It is also customary that Muslim people wear new clothes during this day and that children get gifts and money from their family members.

-During the event, male Muslims will meet in the mosque for prayers and will thereafter sacrifice livestock to Allah.
-However, out of respect for their Indian counterparts, cows are never killed and instead they sacrifice livestock such as the sheep or goats.
+During the event, male Muslims will meet in the mosque for prayers and will, after that, sacrifice livestock to Allah.
+However, out of respect for their Indian counterparts, cows are never killed, and instead, they sacrifice livestock such as sheep or goats.
 After the sacrifice, the meal is shared with family and friends.

-All religions and races are respected and treated in harmony in Singapore, therefore everyone is welcome to join the festival.
+All religions and races are respected and treated harmoniously in Singapore; therefore, everyone is welcome to join the festival.
 Head to Sultan Mosque if you want to observe this event in the largest Mosque in Singapore.

 Do You Have a Question to Ask?